nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 * A healthy open community should be active around the framework and eco-system.
 A healthy FOSS community has a written way of working, so it is transparent how governance of the software is arranged.

-* Openness: It should be transparant why people and companies contribute to the FOSS machines learning software.
+* Openness: It should be transparent why people and companies contribute to the FOSS machines learning software.